yuxwind/epsilonResnet/README.md

 # Experiments
 ## List of Experiments

-If you would like to compare with our experiments in your research, please run with parameters in the following scripts directly.
+If you would like to compare with our experiments in your research, please run the following scripts directly.

 + run_cifar10.sh
 + run_cifar100.sh